sinamajidian/Hap10/README.md

 ```
 mean_10x_molecule_length=50      # kilobase

-python3 utilities/split.py frag.txt $mean_10x_molecule_length frag_sp.txt
+python3 utilities/splitter.py frag.txt $mean_10x_molecule_length frag_sp.txt
 ```

 ## Step 3.
-Extracting molecule-specific fragments
+Extracting strongly connected components of fragments

 ```
 python3 utilities/extract_scc.py frag_sp.txt scc ./out
 ```
 If you want to have larger haplotype block you can use `cc` instead of `scc`.
+There are some parameters in the code, you can change them based on your preference.